pocomane/brewed-in-the-apocalypse/bita.md

 __Tell what the character does__ - when the scenarist asks what your character does, you tell your character actions, what ey says, feels, etc. You do it also when the scenarist asks it to a group your characted is member of, no one is still speaking, and you find out something interesting to tell.

-If it is not clear something of the scene that you think is interesting to know, ask that to the scenarist before telling what your character does.
+__Ask for other deatils__ when you are speaking about the actions of your character, if there is somthing not clear in scene ot that you think is interesting to know about, ask to the scenarist before conitnuing telling what your character does.

 # Handle difficult actions